sara9915/lv_yaskawa_ros/README.md

 If you want to use the packages on your local machine follow the instruction in [local setup](#local-setup), otherwise you can use a docker container as in [docker setup](#docker-setup).

 ## Local setup
 Follow the steps below to set up the package on your local machine.
-The suggested ROS2 version is ROS-Humble on Ubuntu 22.04.

-1. **Add the repository to your ROS2 workspace**
+1. **Add the repository to your ROS workspace**
     ```bash
-    cd ~/my_ros2_ws/src
+    cd ~/my_ros_ws/src
     git clone https://github.com/sara9915/uclv_yaskawa_ros.git
     ```